Why does compressed air need to be filtered or dried?

 These units cool the air which releases the water, up to 99.9%.

 If absolutely dry air is not necessary, then a water separating filter can be used.
-It is designed to use centifugal force to separate out the water (40%-50%) and has a filter element to take out oil and dirt.
+It is designed to use centifugal force to separate out the water (40%-50%) in addition to a filter element to take out oil and dirt.

 Do you need more information?